vuongthanh148/factorem_assignment/README.md

-# RAZER ASSESSMENT API
+# FACTOREM ASSESSMENT API

-A project for Razer technical assessment.
+A project for Factorem technical assessment.

 This project provide APIs that manage users and games of a company.